 3. Cyclic Redundancy Check (CRC): A more robust method that uses polynomial division to detect changes to raw data.
 CRCs are widely used in network communications and file storage.

-4. Checksums with Hash Functions: Advanced checksum methods use cryptographic hash functions (like SHA-256) to ensure data integrity, particularly in secure communications.
+4. Checksums with Hash Functions: The advanced checksum methods implement hash functions that are of cryptographic nature, such as SHA-256, to be the ultimate guards of data integrity, especially those that are in secure communications.

 Types of Error Correction